 To upload the previously built standalone app to the appropriate app store, you simply run expo upload:android or expo upload:ios.
 However, you have a few options for choosing which app binary you want to upload (remember to choose one at the time):

---latest - chosen by default, uploads the latest build for the given platform found on the Expo servers
+--latest - uploads the latest build for the given platform found on Expo Servers

 --id <id> - uploads a build with the given ID